Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Brian A. Johnson - Barclays Capital, Inc.

-Anyway, the bucket, how much of that is pull ahead of future CapEx as we kind of think about CapEx (42:54).
+Any way to bucket how much of that is pull ahead of future CapEx as we kind of think about capital allocation (42:54).

 Jonathan M. Collins - Dana, Inc.